glenfish/TutorMeApp/README.md

 From the command line in a separate tab or window, run: ```ultrahook stripe 3000``` (if you are using the default port)

 Cloudinary is used to host images.
-You will need to create an account and add your Cludinary credentials to rails.
+You will need to create an account and add your credentials to rails.